statutory power of attorney

 Power of Attorney In Connecticut – Basic Rules

 Let’s talk about the power of attorney form and what it means in Connecticut!
-When it comes to legal matters, every state has its own rules and regulations and even names for the same documents.
+When it comes to legal matters, every state has its own rules and regulations.
+They even name the same documents differently.
 They may even have the same name but mean something else, depending on which state you are in.
 So it…

 Read more